Jump to content

 The Charge

 This shows what the damage die will be.
 For example: Xd6 or Xd10.
-It doesn't say how many of that die.
+It doesn't say how many of those die.
 This also tells the user what the damage type will be.
-IE: Thermal or Chemical or etc. This also informs the user what the damage range is.
-There can also be Charge Attributes that can effect the explosion.
+IE: Thermal or Chemical or etc. This also informs the user of the damage range.
+There can also be Charge Attributes that can affect the explosion.

 Table: Charges Listed by Tech Level